rgsf2025/sqlcipher-jdbc/README.md

 7. ISSUES faced:

-	while compiling if you see, "stdlib.h not found error" means msys2 installation has mixed up tools (ucrt, x64 etc.)
-	Just uninstall msys2 using C:\Tools\mysys2\uninstall.exe
+	while compiling if you see, "stdlib.h not found error" means msys2 installation has mixed up tools (ucrt, x64 etc.), just uninstall msys2 using C:\Tools\mysys2\uninstall.exe and
-	Reinstall msys2 and follow the above steps and MORE IMPORTANTLY use  "ucrt" in every pacman instruction
+	reinstall msys2 and follow the above steps and MORE IMPORTANTLY use  "ucrt" in every pacman instruction

 8. Testing sqlite3.exe (sqlite with sqlCipher)